-No work was performed on the MOGC deposit geometallurgical study during the quarter ended September 2022.
+No work was performed on the MOGC deposit geometallurgical study during the quarter ended September 30, 2022.

-Subsequent to the quarter ended September 30, 2022, on November 30, 2022, the Company reported the completion of the 2022 core drilling program at its Lac Tétépisca graphite property.
-The 2022 program which commenced on March 3, 2022, and ended on November 17, 2022, consisted of systematic resource definition drilling at depth on the Company's Manicouagan Ouest Graphitic Corridor
+On November 30, 2022, the Company reported the completion of the 2022 core drilling program at its Lac Tétépisca graphite property.
+The 2022 program which commenced on March 3, 2022, and ended on November 17, 2022, consisted of systematic resource definition drilling at depth on the Company's

-("MOGG") deposit together with exploration drilling at the nearby West Limb and Southwest MOGC geophysical (MAG-TDEM) targets
+Manicouagan Ouest Graphitic Corridor ("MOGG") deposit together with exploration drilling at the nearby West Limb and Southwest MOGC geophysical (MAG-TDEM) targets

-2022 core drilling program Highlights1:
+2022 core drilling program highlights1: